Golden State Warriors guard, Stephen Curry, plans to have an ankle arthroscopy to fix his oft-injured right ankle.

 Curry had ankle ligament repair surgery last summer, but sprained his ankle again this season after only 26 games.

-While the three doctors Curry consulted with agree on an exploratory arthroscopy, MN Orthopedic surgeon, Dr. Lance Silverman thinks there are better treatment options.
+While the three doctors Curry consulted with agree on an exploratory arthroscopy, Orthopedic surgeon, Dr. Lance Silverman thinks there are better treatment options.

 Dr. Silverman Comments